AndersenLab/CB_PopGen_HDR_MS/scripts/README.md

 - `classify_tree_topology.R`

 Given concatenated tree files of orthologous genes, identify single-copy ortholog trees with at least 1 branch lenth >1e6 where a reference gene is present and it is located within an HDR.
+Visualize examples of concordant and discordant tree topologies relative to a consensus tree.
+Visualizes tree topologies that serve as examples of potential introgression, accompanied by amino-acid identity matrices.

 Generates Extended Data Figure 7